ricoThaka/ricothaka.github.io/worknotes.md

-twitter status `You are over the daily limit for sending posts.` https://x.com/RicoThaka [i always feel like - TRU](https://youtu.be/8zr-v8RWQ1U?si=8kgARcG2KJCHFZgt) [FEDz](https://youtu.be/gQMDTjdq8yw?si=deW05FjMcBNV6-YD) [The Ghettos Trying To KiLL Me](https://youtu.be/GjOQu-ujz9M?si=FQz0W6Xci1R3t6ZW)
+twitter status `You are over the daily limit for sending posts.` https://x.com/RicoThaka [i always feel like - TRU](https://youtu.be/8zr-v8RWQ1U?si=8kgARcG2KJCHFZgt) [FEDz](https://youtu.be/gQMDTjdq8yw?si=deW05FjMcBNV6-YD) [The Ghettos Trying To KiLL Me](https://youtu.be/GjOQu-ujz9M?si=FQz0W6Xci1R3t6ZW) [Master P's-Im Bout it full movie HD](https://youtu.be/b63u6kXuuOI?si=q2yl9byMsq2lSbLw)

 ### Dear Rep Karen,
 I was in the Meyer goldwyn branc and found these pages in the County Municipal ...
 Of your powers [RelatedTweet](https://x.com/BubbleGumPop510/status/1759007658462548349)